barckl3y/barckl3y/README.md

 <hr>

-I am 37 years old.
+I am 38 years old.

 - 🖥 System's Engineer
-- 👨🏻‍💻 Web Developer (Python & Django Developer)
+- 👨🏻‍💻 Web Developer (Python & Django Developer, Django Rest Framework)
-- 📱 Ios & Android Developer with React Native
+- 📱 Mobile Developer with React Native
 - 🇪🇨 Ecuadorian
 - 🤑 Freelancer , write or call me.

 ## For the moment

-- 👥  I worked in a public company called Mintel (Ministerio de Telecomunicaciones) as Developer (Full Time).
+- 👥  I worked in a public company called Mintel (Ministerio de Telecomunicaciones) as Developer .
 I had been working there for 2 years.
 - 👥  I worked in a public company called Dinardap as Developer (Full Time).
-I had been working there for 11 years.
+I had been working there for 13 years.
 - 🧭  I am freelance and CEO of Webuggers in my Free Time ; In this place we make custom computer programs.

 ## Skills